 • Prepare the hens.
 Apply the marinade generously to the outside and in the cavity of each hen.
 Lift the skin of the breast and apply some of the marinade underneath.

 • Grill or sear the hens.
 Heat a lightly-oiled cast iron grill pan or skillet over medium-high.
-Add the hens, in batches if necessary, and grill or sear the hens on all sides until they have grill marks or a nice golden brown color, a few minutes per side.
+Add the hens, in batches if necessary, and grill or sear on all sides until they have grill marks or a nice golden brown color, a few minutes per side.
 Set them aside momentarily to cool.

 • Add chicken broth.
-Place the hens breast side down in a large cast iron skillet or roasting pan.
+Place the hens, breast side down, in a large cast iron skillet or roasting pan.
 Gently pour in the chicken broth from the side of the skillet, taking care not to wash the marinade off of the hens.

 Video